Offline Phase: generation of the POD modes

 Info : Optimizing mesh (Netgen)...

-Let us define the functional space onto which the OpenFOAM data have been projected; then, the snapshots can be imported.
+Let us define the functional space onto which the OpenFOAM data have been projected: there are different definitions for scalar and vector fields.

 [7]: